 The Fira de Santa Llúcia takes place on the "Avenida de la Catedral" in Barcelona's Gothic Quarter.

 When: 30 November - 23rd December 2018

 Where to stay: Hotel Barcelona Center, guest room for free access to sauna, small gym and rooftop hydromassage tub.

-Located in the centre of the city of Seville, at the foot of the Cathedral, you will find everything you need for your Christmas gifts but also delicatessen, local wines, to taste on the spot or take away, souvenirs…
+Located in the centre of the city of Sevilla, at the foot of the Cathedral, you will find everything you need for your Christmas gifts but also delicatessen, local wines, to taste on the spot or take away, souvenirs…

 When: 18th Nov - 23rd December 2018.

 Where to stay: Fontecruz Sevilla Seises located just 150 m from Sevilla Cathedral.